 Searching for a Dog-Friendly Hotel Instead?

-If you’re not sure about leaving your dog in a dog hotel, boarding facility, kennels, doggie daycares or dog resort, and would rather take them along with you for a vacation, check out our dog-friendly hotel directory or see these 8 hotel chains that are known for being most pet-friendly in the U.S. – and take your pick!
+If you’re not sure about leaving your Fido in a hotel for dogs, boarding facility, kennels, doggy daycares or resorts, and would rather take them along with you for a vacation, check out our dog-friendly hotel directory or see these 8 hotel chains that are known for being most pet-friendly in the U.S. – and take your pick, then bring your pooch with you.